 Table 2: Summary of type approval processes

-Once a system is initially certified/ type approved (before registration) any changes to it are assessed with regards to whether they may affect its certification/type approval.
+Once a system is initially type approved (before registration) any changes to it are assessed with regards to whether they may affect its certification/type approval.
 The nature of this assessment will be determined by the requirements of the relevant legislation.
-If the OEM determines that a software update may affect a systems certification/ type approval the OEM shall then initiate a process with a type approval authority to determine if an extension of a type approval or a new type approval is needed;
+If the vehicle manufacturer determines that a software update may affect a systems certification/ type approval the vehicle manufacturer shall then initiate a process with a type approval authority to determine if an extension of a type approval or a new type approval is needed;

 If the software update occurs after a declaration of conformity has been produced, the declaration of conformity shall be updated reflecting the change of the certification/ type approval.

-When a software update occurs after registration, including OTA updates, the following steps shall be employed when an update is under the control of the OEM:
+When a software update occurs after registration, including OTA updates, the following steps shall be employed when an update is under the control of the vehicle manufacturer: